Shortcuts to adiabaticity with a quantum control field

 and is scaled by the parameter $x_0$ with the dimension of an energy.

 Hamiltonian \eqref{eq:H}, and variations thereof, have been discussed in several contexts.
-A trivial but instructive case is found for $\epsilon=0$.
-Then, the interaction Hamiltonian commutes with the qubit Hamiltonian, and the spectator field undergoes a dynamics conditioned by the state of the qubit.
+A trivial but instructive case is found for $\epsilon=0$: the interaction Hamiltonian \eqref{Eq:Hint} commutes with the qubit Hamiltonian \eqref{eq:1}, and the spectator field undergoes a dynamics conditioned by the state of the qubit.
 Measurement of the state of the spectator then provides information on the state of the qubit.
-This is the basic principle underlying quantum non-demolition (QND) measurements \cite{Braginsky:1980, haroche2013exploring, YUKALOV2012253}.
+This is the basic principle underpinning quantum non-demolition measurements \cite{Braginsky:1980, haroche2013exploring, YUKALOV2012253}.
 This concept has been extended in Refs.~\cite{Menu_2022,King_2023} for designing adiabatic protocols in which the instantaneous interaction commutes with $\hat H_s(t)$ at all times.
-For $\epsilon\neq 0$, when the spectator's eigenfrequency vanishes $\omega_c=0$, the spectator field dynamics is stationary in the eigenbasis of $\hat{\tau}^x$.
-By judiciously selecting the state of the spectator field, the qubit undergoes a LZ dynamics with the effective gap $g'=g+x_0$ at the anticrossing $t=0$.
+For $\epsilon\neq 0$, when the spectator's eigenfrequency vanishes ($\omega_c=0$), the field is stationary in the eigenbasis of $\hat{\tau}^x$.
+By judiciously selecting the state of the spectator, the qubit undergoes a LZ dynamics with the effective gap $g'=g+x_0$ at the anticrossing $t=0$.
 This results in a rescaling of the adiabaticity parameter ${g'}^2/\epsilon$, which increases the fidelity of the transfer (see also \cite{Sveistrys_2025} for a similar case).
-In its complete form, the dynamics governed by Hamiltonian \eqref{eq:H} spans the four-dimensional Hilbert space of qubit and spectator.
-In what follows, we show that this is key for promoting superadiabatic quantum state transfer.
+In its complete form, for $\omega_c\neq 0$, the dynamics governed by Eq.\,\eqref{eq:H} spans the four-dimensional Hilbert space of qubit and spectator.
+We will show that this is key for promoting high-fidelity quantum state transfer in the diabatic regime of the LZ model, $g^2/\epsilon<1$.

-{\it Adiabatic basis and adiabatic theorem}.---Relevant frequency scales of the dynamics governed by the Hamiltonian in Eq.\ \eqref{eq:H} can be extracted in the adiabatic basis of the instantaneous eigenstates of $\hat H(t)$.
+{\it Adiabatic basis and spectrum}.---Relevant frequency scales of the coupled dynamics of Eq.\ \eqref{eq:H} can be extracted in the adiabatic basis of the instantaneous eigenstates of $\hat H(t)$.
+This can be done analytically, as we show in the supplemental material (SM) \cite{SMref}.
 Figure \ref{fig:2} displays the eigenenergies as a function of $t$ for different values of $x_0$ and $\omega_c$.
-In general, we observe a doubling of the two branches $E_{\pm}(t)$ of the LZ model.
+In general, the two branches $E_{\pm}(t)$ of the LZ model are doubled.
 The coupling $x_0$ entangles the qubit and spectator states.
 At fixed $x_0$, tuning $\omega_c$ can give rise to a single anticrossing at $t=0$ or to multiple anticrossings at $t=0$ and $|t|> 0$.